dantekansepa/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion this one deletes a directory 10-back changes the working directory to the previous one 11-lists this one lists all the files even those that start with a period
+9-firstdirdeletion this one deletes a directory 10-back changes the working directory to the previous one 11-lists this one lists all the files even those that start with a period 12-file_type this creates a new file in tmp